The First Kiss (1928 American film)

-The First Kiss is a 1928 American silent romantic drama film directed by Rowland V. Lee and starring Fay Wray and Gary Cooper.
+The First Kiss is a 1928 American sound romantic drama film directed by Rowland V. Lee and starring Fay Wray and Gary Cooper.
+While the film has no audible dialog, it features a synchronized musical score with sound effects and a theme song.
 Based on the short story Four Brothers by Tristram Tupper, the film is about a Chesapeake Bay fisherman who turns to pirating in order to be rich enough to marry a society girl.

-The First Kiss was produced by Famous Players-Lasky and released by Paramount Pictures.
+The First Kiss was produced by Famous Players–Lasky and released by Paramount Pictures.
 Today it is considered to be a lost film.
 Some filming took place on the Chesapeake Bay in Saint Michaels, Maryland.